amareshkumar/telemetryhub/ReadMe.md

 If failures occur:
 - Check PATH for stray `C:\msys64` entries; re-open Developer PowerShell if present.
  - Re-run configure after deleting `CMakeCache.txt` if the `httplib` target is missing.

+## Mermaid .mmd and image files
+Refer @render_mermaid.ps1 for generation of images and steps